encodingx/binary/README.md

 would ever need to implement these protocols
-(since in Go, the package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away low-level details), but they make appropriate illustrations of binary message formats.
+(since in Go, the package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away low-level details), but they make appropriate illustrations of binary message formats (and demystify some ubiquitous mechanisms taken for granted).

 ```
   TCP Header Format